mahulchak/quickmerge/README.md

 What is quickmerge?

-quickmerge uses a simple concept to improve contiguity of genome assemblies based on long molecule sequences, often with dramatic outcomes.
-The program uses information from assemblies made with Illumina short reads and Pacific Biosciences or Oxford Nanopore long reads to improve contiguities of an assembly generated with long reads alone.
-This is counterintuitive because Illumina short reads are not typically considered to cover genomic regions which PacBio and ONP long reads cannot.
+The program uses complementary information from genomes assembled with long reads, including Pacific Biosciences or Oxford Nanopore.
+Quickmerge will even work with hybrid assemblies made by combining  long reads and Illumina short reads.
+This can be useful when long read coverage is limiting.
 For more details, please see <a href="http://nar.oxfordjournals.org/content/early/2016/07/25/nar.gkw654.full">the paper</a> that describes it.
 Citation for ONP assembly merging is <a href="https://www.g3journal.org/content/8/10/3143.abstract">here</a>

 Why use quickmerge?